Timothy-XD-Wang/ArcGIS_CustomTool-Buffer/README.md

 2 The MultipleBufferTool.py script is a modification of Buffers.py.
-  The goal of MultipleBufferTool.py is to allow the script to be used in the creation of a custom tool directly in ArcGIS Pro It replaces hardcoded inputs with functions that obtains value from ArcPy parameters using the GetParameterAsText and GetParameter functions.
+  The goal of MultipleBufferTool.py is to allow the script to be used in the creation of a custom tool directly in ArcGIS Pro.
+  It replaces hardcoded inputs with functions that obtains value from ArcPy parameters using the GetParameterAsText and GetParameter functions.
   All print statements from BufferTool are also changed to the AddMessage function.